dfo-osdt/osp/README.md

 All changes must be done via a PR to the `main` branch.
 PR should be descriptive and provide reference to any issues as required.

-For commits, messages, use [Coventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)
+For commits, messages, use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

 The commit message should be structured as follows: